learning-zone/javascript-basics/README.md

 #### Q. ***What is IIFE (Immediately Invoked Function Expression) and how it can be useful?***

-IIFE a function that runs as soon as it's defined.
-Usually it's anonymous (doesn't have a function name), but it also can be named.
+IIFE a function that runs as soon as It is defined.
+Usually It is anonymous (doesn't have a function name), but it also can be named.
 Here's an example of IIFE:

 ```javascript
 (function() {